krukow/codespaces-precache/README.md

 ## Step 2: Create the workflow file

-[Create a workflow file](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) in your repo from the Actions tab that uses the `github/codespaces-precache` action.
+[Create a workflow file](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) in your repo that uses the `github/codespaces-precache` action.

 ### Properties